mgeeky/PackMyPayload/README.md

 Outflank's research disclosed, that some _container_ file formats - namely **ISO**, **VHD**, **VHDX** do not mark inner files upon auto-mount or auto-extraction.
 Moreover, Windows 8+ is able to open these formats automatically upon double-click, making them _notorius infection carriers, devaluing MOTW in its security measure role_.

+### Formats known to not propage MOTW

+Some of the formats supported by this tool were added for other reasons than to bypass MOTW flag.
+They play important roles during other stages of Red Team engagement delivery (especially `CAB` file).

+Formats known to not propagate MOTW:

+- `ISO`
+- `7zip` upon manual files extraction

 ## Demo - How Threat Actors Evade MOTW and Smuggle Macros

 Lets present how **Mark of the Web** flag looks like in practice: